alexmac131/NodeXBeeRover/README.md

  - Create a Data structure that can pass easily between the robot and the client interface.
  - Better images for the read me.
  - A flow diagram describing how the whole product works.
- - An X-2 vehicle that is more stable hardware wise as the whole X-1 is really "interesting" to manage; not, so something wheeled.
- - Add a sensor module attachment for servos. arm and camera.
+ - Add thermal sensors, arm and camera.